 communicate with suppliers, and organize procurement.
-After acquiring Effectplan, Egreement, Business Analyze, and Keyforce in 2020-2021, House of Control has expanded its scope.
-We now offer best-of-breed software for procurement, invoicing, supplier and customer communication, and budgeting and reporting.
+After acquiring Effectplan, Egreement, Business Analyze, and Keyforce in 2020-2021, House of Control expanded its scope.
 With a wider scope, House of Control seeks to expand its offering to the market by building an ecosystem around the Chief Financial Officer.
 The CFO of an organization constitutes the typical decision maker and customer.
 House of Control’s strong revenue growth is supported by a unique salesforce, and approximately 95 percent of sales are annual recurring revenues.

 The history in a nutshell